 When your following is based on authentic relationships and clients who love your products and services, it’s a safe bet they’re interested in what you have to offer socially.
 Be sure to share content that’s relevant to your business and your community.
 Give them something to be involved in and something they can relate to.
-For example, if you are representing a hair salon, you should post about up-and-coming beauty trends, hair trends, how to videos and tutorials, services in relation to holidays and special occasions, products you stand by, your stylists and pics of their work, charitable news the salon is a part of, etc. These topics, more than likely, will align with the interests of your online audience.
+For example, if you are representing a hair salon, you should post about up-and-coming beauty trends, hair trends, how to videos and tutorials, services in relation to holidays and special occasions, products you stand by, your stylists and pics of their work, charitable news the salon is a part of, etc. You can also consider creating a monthly or bi-weekly newsletter with interesting content relevant to your industry.
+These can be digital copies sent out to your followers, or physical copies printed with the help of booklet printing companies which can then be shipped to your prospective and current customers.
+Remember to keep the content relevant to your business.
+These topics, more than likely, will align with the interests of your online/offline audience.
 After all, they’re not following you to learn about car parts or engineering news.

 Once you have a significant following, and interaction is high, don’t stop there.
 To keep your followers and their interactions are moving forward, respond to their questions, posts, and shares.
 This is how your relationships get stronger and how your voice gains trust.
 We all know, all connections need trust.
 This holds for online relationships too.
 Social media relies on conversations, so always be a part of them.
 Join and hold Twitter chats that are relevant to your brand and if you’re on Periscope or Snap Chat, join in on those conversations too.
 This will help gain visibility and again, more trust, which will increase more relationships and finally lead to reliable customers.